Diffusion Forcing for Multi-Agent Interaction Sequence Modeling: Method

+\paragraph{Partner Prediction.} Both agents' past tokens are treated as clean context, and the model denoises Agent~A's future: $P(A_{t:t+L} \mid A_{0:t-1}, B_{0:t-1})$.

+\paragraph{Joint Future Prediction.} All agents' future motion is jointly generated from a single distribution, ensuring coordinated predictions: $P(A_{t:t+L}, B_{t:t+L} \mid A_{0:t-1},\\ B_{0:t-1})$.
+This preserves spatial and temporal correlations and naturally extends to $n \geq 2$ agents, as shown in the joint vs.\ independent noise sampling ablation in the supplementary.
+In this mode, target tokens are denoised in a causal auto-regressive manner, where the model iteratively extends the horizon, ensuring that each new prediction is temporally consistent with the previously denoised steps across the entire agent-time grid.

+\paragraph{Agentic Motion Sampling.} Each agent runs its own denoising conditioned on the others, enabling distributed deployment.
+In \emph{synchronous (parallel)} mode, all agents generate motion at time $t$ in parallel: $P(A_t \mid A_{0:t-1}, B_{0:t-1})$, $P(B_t \mid A_{0:t-1}, B_{0:t-1})$.
+In \emph{asynchronous (turn-taking)} mode, agents generate motion sequentially, enabling reactive behaviors: $P(A_t \mid A_{0:t-1}, B_{0:t-1})$, then $P(B_t \mid A_{0:t}, B_{0:t-1})$, where Agent~A's motion at timestep $t$ is generated first and then used as additional context for Agent~B.

-\textbf{Ultra-long Motion Generation.} We adopt an autoregressive windowed strategy for continuous sequence generation.
-The sequence is decomposed into overlapping segments with window size $W$ and overlap $O$, yielding a prediction stride of $S = W - O$.
-At each iteration $k$, the model $f_\theta$ predicts a new segment $\Tilde{z}_{k \cdot S : k \cdot S + W - 1}$ conditioned on the final $O$ frames of the previously generated segment:
+\paragraph{Ultra-long Motion Generation.} We adopt an autoregressive windowed strategy for continuous sequence generation.
+The sequence is decomposed into overlapping segments with window size $W$ and overlap $O$, yielding a prediction stride $S = W - O$.
+At each iteration $k$, the model predicts a new segment $\tilde{z}_{k \cdot S : k \cdot S + W - 1} = f_\theta(z_{(k-1) \cdot S : (k \cdot S) - 1})$, conditioned on the final $O$ frames of the previously generated segment, ensuring temporal continuity and enabling arbitrarily long motion generation.